mila-iqia/blocks/docs/developer_guidelines.rst

 All new code should be accompanied by extensive unit tests.
 Whenever a pull request is made, the full test suite is run on `Travis CI`_, and pull requests are not merged until all tests pass.
 Coverage analysis is performed using coveralls_.
-Please make sure that your unit tests execute all the lines of your newly committed code at least once.
+Please make sure that at the very least your unit tests cover the core parts of your committed code.
+In the ideal case, all of your code should be unit tested.

 The test suite can be executed locally using nose2_.[#]_